You will agree with us when we say:

 Let’s get right into it.

-Definition: An energy flow diagram (or Sankey) tracks the energy flow from raw or primary sources of energy up to the final stage (consumption).
+Definition: An energy flow diagram tracks the energy flow from raw or primary sources of energy up to the final stage (consumption).

-In other words, a Sankey Diagram is a directional flow chart where the width of the streams is proportional to the quantity of flow.
+In other words, this Diagram is a directional flow chart where the width of the streams is proportional to the quantity of flow.
 And where the flows can combine, split, and be traced through a series of events or stages.

 Flows in the diagram can show energy, materials, fluids, or costs.

-The Sankey chart visualizes energy and its transformation visually and quantitatively.
-And this includes primary energy (raw energy materials) fed into a system, energy supply, transformation, losses, and uses.
+The chart visualizes energy and its transformation visually and quantitatively.
+This includes primary energy (raw energy materials) fed into a system, energy supply, transformation, losses, and uses.

 So, if used effectively, it’s arguably the best visualization to use in a data story, especially when formulating energy policies for a country or state.